 Go to Library->Plug-in extras->Duplicate Finder 2, the following summary window will be displayed:

 Here you can configure which EXIF fields to use for the duplicate search.
-Similar to the free duplicate finder plugin, if you want precise results you have to use the EXIFTool application and you have fields to configure it too.
-Marks and Rules tabs are not available in this plugin.
+Similarly to the free duplicate finder plugin, if you want precise results you have to use the EXIFTool application and you have fields to configure it too.
+Presently, Marks and Rules tabs are not available in this plugin.
 On the other hand, there are options to ignore images by keyword, image type or to include only certain image types in the search.

 - Time Digitise